wayfair-incubator/telefonistka/docs/installation.md

 `APPROVER_GITHUB_OAUTH_TOKEN` GitHub OAuth token for automatically approving promotion PRs

+`APPROVER_GITHUB_APP_ID` is an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`.
+You can also use GitHub App style of authentication for the automated PR approval process.
+This variable supplies the Application ID.

+`APPROVER_GITHUB_APP_PRIVATE_KEY_PATH` is an alternative to `APPROVER_GITHUB_OAUTH_TOKEN`.
+You can also use GitHub App style of authentication for the automated PR approval process.
+This variable supplies the path to the Github Application private key file (in `.pem` format).

 `GITHUB_OAUTH_TOKEN` GitHub main OAuth token for all other GH operations

 `GITHUB_HOST` Host name for github API, needed for Github Enterprise Server, should not include http scheme and path, e.g. :`my-gh-host.com`